cueglow/glowdtf/dev-docs/GDTF.md

 DmxRange of the dependency.
 These ranges must be clipped by CueGlow to the DmxRange of the dependency.

-A ChannelFunction is enabled when at least one of its dependencies is enabled and in the weight range.
+A ChannelFunction is enabled when its dependency is enabled and in the weight range.

-ModeMaster dependencies where the dependency is a DmxChannel instead of a ChannelFunction are translated to ChannelFunction dependencies by making all ChannelFunctions in the relevant DmxRange dependencies.
-The "Dmx Channel Function" that is internally added by CueGlow will always be a dependency in this case.
+ModeMaster dependencies where the dependency is a DmxChannel instead of a ChannelFunction are attached to the RawDmx Channel Function we add ourselves.

 Cycles in the ModeMaster Graph must result in an error for the GDTF file.
 Unreachable ChannelFunctions, where all Mode Master dependency weights have a